*Disclaimer* This post is not directed towards anyone or group in particular. It is simply just my thoughts put into words. 🙂

 My first step I want to present is the simple idea of canceling your judgment.

-I believe no one should ever judge a person based on their appearance and while the color of someone’s skin may come to mind first (as it should), I also mean we shouldn’t judge a person based on the color of their hair, the amount of tattoos or piercings on their body, the size of their body, and especially not their sexual orientation.
+I believe no one should ever judge a person based on their appearance and while the color of someone’s skin may come to mind first, I also mean we shouldn’t judge a person based on the color of their hair, the amount of tattoos or piercings on their body, the size of their body, and especially not their sexual orientation.
 Let’s try to take a step back this year and stop judging people for reasons that don’t involve your personal life.
 When we judge someone, especially in public, it is very easy to offend that person by simply making a face, comment, or even by your body language.
 Human beings have the right to express themselves whether it is with what someone may consider art on their body or the person they choose to love.
 We never truly know what a person is going through and because of that, it is not our position to make the judgments based merely on outside looks.

 To wrap things up here, my last step in how to be kind is to take everything from above and think twice about what comes out of your mouth, what you post on social media, and even the thoughts you may have about a person.
 Now I know this one may be hard for some people (including me), but even your negative thoughts have a greater likelihood to turn into hurtful words.
 As it was stated above, forming an opinion on something or someone you don’t really know anything about is one of the most harmful things you can do to another person.
 We are all guilty in some way or another of forming these opinions on people who may look or act in a different way than you are used to.
 These are mere opinions that can truly do so much more harm than you would ever realize.
 And I write this because I have been fallen in these categories way too many times of judging someone or thinking negative thoughts for absolutely no reason.